ShaunCurtis/Blazr.IRepository/Readme.md

 3. All standard Data I/O uses a single Data Broker.

 4. CQS practices and patterns creep into the design.

+5. The implementation supports both server and API infrastructures

 ## Nomenclature, Terminology and Practices